-TIBCO Spotfire Analytics provides an incredibly fast and flexible environment for analysing critical data to help you and your organization make better and smarter decisions.
-With powerful in-memory analysis, predictive modelling and a highly visual and intuitive interface, Spotfire gives business and technical professionals the ability to rapidly explore their data, helping them find key insights to give them a unique competitive edge.
+Answer: TIBCO Spotfire Analytics provides an incredibly fast and flexible environment for analyzing critical data to help you and your organization make better and smarter decisions.
+With powerful in-memory analysis, predictive modeling and a highly visual and intuitive interface, Spotfire gives business and technical professionals the ability to rapidly explore their data, helping them find key insights to give them a unique competitive edge.

 23. What is TIBCO Certified Messaging?

-TIBCO certified messaging is an approach to guarantee delivery of every message from sender to its intended recipient.
-TIBCO certified messaging works on the principle of registration and acknowledgement.(Tibco BW Scenario Based Questions)
+Answer: TIBCO certified messaging is an approach to guarantee delivery of every message from the sender to its intended recipient.
+TIBCO certified messaging works on the principle of registration and acknowledgment.

 24. Explain some errors in while deployment the .ear?

-tibrv failed exception, tibhawk failed exception.
-No such memory found exception.
+Answer: timbre failed exception, tibhawk failed exception.
+No such memory found an exception.
 Connection issues.
 Port availability exceptions.